How To Introduce Rabbits To Each Other | RSPCA - RSPCA

 Neuter both rabbits before they meet

-Male rabbits can take up to six weeks to become sterile after they're neutered.
-Females shouldn't be bonded with another rabbit immediately after neutering to reduce the risk of injury.
+Please note that male rabbits can take up to six weeks to become sterile after they're neutered.

 Start with side-by-side enclosures

 Side-by-side enclosures help the rabbits to get familiar with each other from a safe distance.
-Provide a barrier between their enclosures that still allows them to see and smell each other, and to lie side-by-side.
-Each rabbit must be able to hide from one other whenever they want, so ensure they both have constant access to hiding places.
+Provide a barrier between their enclosures that lets them see and smell each other and lie side-by-side.
+Each rabbit must be able to hide from one other whenever they want, so ensure they have constant access to hiding places.

 There may be some unrest in the beginning.
 This is normal and may last about seven days.
-Once they seem comfortable in one another's presence, try swapping some of the rabbits' nesting materials over, or rubbing a cloth over one rabbit and then the other to transfer scent.
+Once they seem comfortable in each other's presence, try swapping some of the rabbits' nesting materials over, or rubbing a cloth over one rabbit and then the other to transfer scent.

 Prepare a neutral area separate from their enclosures

-This area needs to be somewhere neither rabbit has been housed before.
+A neutral area needs to be somewhere neither rabbit has been housed before.
 Have hiding places and toys ready to put in the area, but leave it empty for when you first introduce them.
 Once the rabbits are comfortable with the sight and smell of each other, they can be introduced for short periods in the neutral area.
-Remember:

-• Supervise - a familiar person should sit with them to supervise.
+- Supervise the rabbits.
+A familiar person should sit with them to supervise.

-• Don't allow negative behaviour to escalate - while some negative behaviours are normal during introductions, these shouldn't be allowed to go too far.
-If they're mounting each other's heads, which may lead to injury, or showing severe or persistent aggression towards each other, they need to be separated immediately - be careful so that you don't also get injured.
+- Don't allow negative behaviour to escalate.
+While some negative behaviours are normal during introductions, these shouldn't be allowed to go too far.
+If they're mounting each other's heads or showing severe or persistent aggression towards each other, separate them immediately to stop injury.
+Please be careful not to get injured.

 Good and bad signs when bonding rabbits